 Will the other tools like Panopto, Turnitin, Top Hat, and Gradescope work with Canvas?

 In most cases, yes.
 Many of these tools are already available and have been configured to work with Canvas.
 Others are still in progress.
 You can find out more information on specific tools here.
-If you are interested in an integration that is not currently available, you can submit an integration request for consideration here.
-Please note that these requests will be reviewed as they are received, and in most cases will take at least several weeks.

 When will my summer course be available?